-People with sleep problems are four times more likely to have relationship problems, three times more likely to experience mood swings, three times more likely to suffer from lack of concentration and twice likely to have immune and energy deficiency, according to mentalhealth.org.uk.
+People with sleep problems are four times more likely to have relationship problems, three times more likely to experience mood swings, three times more likely to suffer from lack of concentration and twice likely to have immune deficiency, according to mentalhealth.org.uk.

 Common Types of Sleep Problems